bhupinbaral25/stock_price_prediction/Stock_Price_Forecasting/README.md

 │   │
 │   ├── train.py       <- Script to run model training
 │   └── eval.py        <- Script to run trained model evaluation
+|
+├────── __main__.py    <- Scipts of all main part of  the projects ├────── model.yaml     <- config file for hyperparameter tunning for the model
 ```